 Gaon – 3 Michelin Stars

-Similar to La Yeon, Gaon has had 3 Michelin Stars for 5 years in a row.
-When it comes down to the best Michelin star restaurants in Seoul, the argument usually comes down to Gaon vs La Yeon.
+Like La Yeon, Gaon has had 3 Michelin Stars for five years in a row.
+When it comes down to the best Michelin-star restaurants in Seoul, the argument usually comes down to Gaon vs. La Yeon.
 Similar to La Yeon, Gaon serves royal Hansik cuisine.
-The chef at Gaon changes his menus every season with the best seasonal ingredients.
-The dishes are well explained by the staff.
+Furthermore, the chef at Gaon changes his menus every season with the best seasonal ingredients.
+The staff will explain the dishes.
 However, the restaurant has no dining room.
-Therefore you must reserve one of their 5 private rooms.
-The chef is Kim Byung Gin who has worked at the restaurant for over 17 years.
+Therefore you must reserve one of their five private rooms.
+In addition, the chef is Kim Byung Gin, who has worked at the restaurant for over 18 years.